MayaShenHongyu/Interactive-Lab-Hub/Lab 1/README.md

 \*\***What concerns or opportunitities are influencing the way you've designed the device to look?**\*\*

 The device should be moderately big so that it can emit lighting strong enough for people to see from far.
 Its functionality is simple so the design should be simple and straightforward as well.
-From the outside, it just looks like a
+From the outside, it just looks like a signal lighting.

 ## Part F. Record